 In Order to Receive Accommodations:

 - Students must provide the Coordinator of Access & Equity Services with documentation of the disability.
-Documentation of the disability must be current, appropriate, and provided by a qualified professional.
-All documentation must identify the nature of the disability, how the disability will limit participation in courses, programs, services, employment, or activities, and the need for specific accommodations.
-Each student's input with respect to how the disability impacts him or her will be considered.
-Hand-written documentation is not acceptable.
+Documentation of the disability must be current and appropriate.
+All documentation must identify the nature of the disability, how the disability will limit participation in courses, programs, services, employment, or activities, and the need for academic adjustments.
+Each student's input with respect to how the disability impacts him or her will be considered (this is considered part of the documentation).
+Hand-written documentation will require follow-up.
 Further information is available in Documentation Guidelines.

 - The student requesting accommodations must work with BCL staff to develop an appropriate and reasonable accommodation plan during an intake meeting.
-The accommodation plan could serve the student throughout his or her academic career at TC3 and could be modified through contact and discussion with the Coordinator of Access and Equity.
+The access plan could serve the student throughout his or her academic career at TC3 and may be modified through contact and discussion with the Coordinator of Access and Equity.

-- In order to receive accommodations for a particular semester, students must review their individual accommodation plan with BCL staff.
-After reviewing their individual accommodation plan, students will receive a memo addressed to each of their instructors describing appropriate accommodation(s) for their courses that semester.
-Students who wish to use their accommodations must deliver the memo to their instructor(s) prior to receiving accommodations in that class.
+- In order to receive academic adjustments for a particular semester, students must review their individual access plan with BCL staff.
+After reviewing their individual access plan, students will receive a memo addressed to each of their instructors describing the approved range of academic adjustments for their courses that semester.
+Students who wish to use their academic adjustments must deliver the memo to their instructor(s) prior to receiving modifications or auxiliary aids or services in that class.

-- Students must meet with instructors individually to discuss implementation of their plan for accommodation.
-Students are encouraged to meet with their instructors during office hours early in the semester to discuss specific needs and method(s) for implementing their accommodation plan within each course.
+Students must meet with instructors individually to discuss implementation of their access plan.
+Students are encouraged to meet with their instructors during office hours early in the semester to discuss specific needs and method(s) for implementing their access plan within each course.

 Students must request appointments electronically through their myINFO accounts.